-Through the efforts of Jürgen Klopp and Thomas Tuchel, a former Mainz coach has won the UEFA Champions League in two of the last four seasons.
-And with Bo Svensson leading the 05ers’ 2020/21 renaissance, could he one day follow in the footsteps of his illustrious predecessors?
+Through the efforts of Jürgen Klopp and Thomas Tuchel, a former Mainz coach has won the UEFA Champions League in two of the last four seasons - and been in all four finals!
+With Bo Svensson keeping the 05ers flying, could he one day follow in the footsteps of his illustrious predecessors?

 After all, the trio have already established a natural line of succession between them.

 It was Klopp who first landed in Mainz, as a player in 1990 and then coach in 2001.
 Klopp eventually left in 2008, with Tuchel taking on the job a year later – and Svensson played under both, chalking up 122 appearances for the club at centre-half.